KishanBillava/KishanBillava.github.io/index.md

-Completed B.E in Mechatronics and have 4 year of work experience as Service Desk Engineer Worked at Convergys, Kanrad Technologies, Unisys, Technosoft and Mindtree as support engineer between April 2016 to September 2021 Deep Learning Roles and responsibilities
+Completed B.E in Mechatronics and have 4 year of work experience as Service Desk Engineer Worked at Convergys, Kanrad Technologies, Unisys, Technosoft and Mindtree as support engineer between April 2016 to September 2021 Deep Learning
+Roles and responsibilities
+  - Roles and responsibilities
-• Providing IT Support for AD account, Office365, VDI, Windows 10 and Linux system
+  - Providing IT Support for AD account, Office365, VDI, Windows 10 and Linux system
-• Documentation for release module of the software, testing and bug reporting
+  - Documentation for release module of the software, testing and bug reporting
-• Troubleshooting Software, Hardware and Network issue
+  - Troubleshooting Software, Hardware and Network issue
-• Assisting end user customers and clients through phone, email and chat
+  - Assisting end user customers and clients through phone, email and chat
-• Knowledge of ServiceNow ticketing tool and experience working 24- hour rotational shift
+  - Knowledge of ServiceNow ticketing tool and experience working 24-hour rotational shift